jayanandhanan/ai-ml-journey/mathematics/calculus/calculus 2/unit6-series.md

 ---

-> This file is formatted exactly like Unit 5 and is part of an AI/ML journey repository documenting all foundational Calculus 2 series topics.
+> This file is part of my AI/ML journey repo documenting foundational math skills necessary for understanding vector calculus and motion before diving into machine learning and AI.